RCJacH/RCJacH.github.io/content/post/reaper/working-with-sample-library-templates.md

-If you have a computer with exceptional hardware, high frequency and cores/threads, that can handle running all your sample libraries simultaneous, by all means go for it, it would be a smooth ride for you.
+If you have a computer with exceptional hardware, high frequency and cores/threads, that can handle running all your sample libraries simultaneously, by all means go for it, it would be a smooth ride for you.